-What Does “Digital First” Mean in Digital Customer Experience Management Today?
+What Does “Digital First” Mean in Digital CX?

 We first wrote about what the term “digital first” means in customer communications management (CCM) last year, but we wanted to revisit the idea because the digital customer experience landscape is changing.
 Read on to find out what it means to manage customer engagement across all of your customer journeys, channels and touchpoints.

 Last year, we defined digital first as follows:

 Digital first is a philosophy of content creation that calls for optimizing the design of communications for delivery via responsive digital channels (i.e., web, mobile, etc.) over the page-oriented print channel.
 It’s important to note that a digital-first approach does not preclude print as a potential delivery channel.
 Instead, it means creating a flexible environment that allows you to optimize for as many channels as possible.
 In other words, one tool needs to support the ability to deliver content across web, mobile, social, SMS, print, fax, etc.

 All that is still true and correct.
 However, the concept of putting digital first is evolving and growing as digital experience technology grows and evolves.
 Now we need to think of it more broadly, both operationally and technologically.

 Everything starts with digital now, so “digital first” needs to refer to all the building blocks of the customer journeys that customer communications management and other digital experience technologies facilitate.
 In CCM, the digital building blocks include digital reusable objects that range from text and images to styles, layouts and templates.
 They also include customer data and the ability to share it across applications and functions, integrated content services and workflows, and APIs that link it all together.